N1msi/uBlockOrigin-BraveSearch-AI-Blocklist-/README.md

+# (This is my attempt at a fork for laylavish's "uBlockOrigin-HUGE-AI-Blocklist," but solely for Brave Search)

 # uBlockOrigin & uBlacklist Huge AI Blocklist
 A huge blocklist of manually curated sites (1000+) that contain AI generated content, for the purposes of cleaning image search engines (Google Search, DuckDuckGo, and Bing) with uBlock Origin or uBlacklist.